chrisgarcia001/Synchronized-Multi-Assignment-Orienteering/README.md

 # Synchronized Multi-Assignment Orienteering
 Problems, solutions, and algorithms for the Synchronized Multi-Assignment Orienteering Problem.

-This repository contains source code, benchmark problem sets, and solutions for research on the Synchronized Multi-Assignment Orienteering Problem.
+This repository contains source code, benchmark problem sets, and solutions from my research paper on the [Synchronized Multi-Assignment Orienteering Problem](https://www.aimsciences.org/article/doi/10.3934/jimo.2022018).
 This repository is organized as follows:

 1. Core Source Code